m-qm/sneaky-snake/Readme.md

       self.ctx
     }

-    Player.prototype.setDirection()
+    Snake.prototype.setDirection()
-    Player.prototype.checkIfPlayerEatFood() //than it will be also for the points Player.prototype.collided()
+    Snake.prototype.checkIfSnake.EatFood() //than it will be also for the points Snake.prototype.collided()
-    Player.prototype.update()
+    Snake.prototype.update()
-    Player.prototype.draw()
+    Snake.prototype.draw()

 Food.js